 I am Editor-in-Chief of International Journal of Cross Cultural Management (London: Sage)

-This website is about my work, and resources for those sharing similar interests.
+This website and blog is about my work, and resources for those sharing similar interests.